West Skyline Hawk Count Spring 2018

 The Hawk Ridge Spring Count is located at either one of two locations on West Skyline Parkway, depending on the wind direction, per directions below.
-NOTE: The Hawk Ridge Fall Count is located at a different placating on EAST Skyline Pkwy at Hawk Ridge Nature Reserve.
-In S, SW, SE, N, NW or W winds: below Enger Tower.
-Directions: From Hwy 35, take the Hwy 53 North exit (255A) in Duluth and continue on Hwy 53 North / Piedmont Ave to the stoplight where Piedmont Avenue splits off.
+NOTE: Counts in the spring are not conducted at the same location as in the fall.
+The spring count is located at one of two locations on West Skyline Parkway.
+The count location depends on the wind direction (direction winds are blowing from): Enger Tower: S, SW, SE, N, NW, and W winds Thompson Hill: NE and E winds Enger Tower directions: From Hwy 35, take the Hwy 53 North exit (255A) in Duluth and continue on Hwy 53 North / Piedmont Ave to the stoplight where Piedmont Avenue splits off.
 Turn LEFT onto Piedmont Avenue, drive 1 block and turn LEFT onto 24th Ave West, then drive another block and turn LEFT onto West Skyline Parkway.
 Continue past the Enger Golf Course on West Skyline Parkway to a pullout overlook just below Enger Tower (marked with a sign, “Rice’s Point).
 You’ll come to West 5th Street if you go too far.
 If you don’t see anyone at the overlook with binoculars, try the Thompson Hill site.
-In NE or E winds: below Thompson Hill.
-Directions: From Hwy 35, take the Boundary Avenue exit (249) and cross to the north side of the freeway.
+Thompson Hill directions: From Hwy 35, take the Boundary Avenue exit (249) and cross to the north side of the freeway.
 Turn RIGHT onto West Skyline Parkway as if going to the Thompson Hill Rest Stop.
-Drive past the first rest stop entrance to the overlook directly below the rest stop.
-(You’ll come to the second rest stop entrance if you go too far.)
+Drive past the first rest stop entrance to the overlook directly below the rest stop (You’ll come to the second rest stop entrance if you go too far).

 Hawk Ridge Bird Observatory